 - Manage Your Reputation on Review Sites.
 Websites like Google, Yelp and Foursquare encourage customers to leave reviews for companies they’ve done business with.
 These sites need to be checked often, to see how your business or businesses are currently rated.
 Be sure to take appropriate action, with responses to both negative and positive customer entries.
 Advice Local can help with this, too.

 - Optimize Your Website Content.
 Identify keywords customers are likely to use when searching for businesses in your industry and segment.
 Strategically include these words and phrases in your site’s content.
 This, along with other SEO activities, makes it easier for algorithms to crawl your site, meaning you have a better chance at higher search placement, which makes you discoverable, by potential customers in search results.

 - Utilize Social Media.
 Facebook, LinkedIn, Twitter and the like, offer excellent opportunities to engage with your current customers and target audiences.
 Build relationships on the proper social media channel, which is the site or sites frequented by those customers and prospects.
 Give them the information and content that keeps them coming back.

 - Track Your Performance.
 Many good applications exist to help you track your website’s performance, sites making referrals, social media, email offers and content downloads.
 The great thing is, many of these are free or have lower-cost options.
 You also want to find ways to measure conversions; sometimes, it’s as easy as asking the question.
 Once you can review this data and assess how you’re doing, you’ll know what steps you need to take to get better results.

 We’re Just Getting Started

 I hope you gained a bit of insight into the wonderful world of local search today.
-We’ll continue in the next post with a discussion about online business listings and the importance of monitoring a business’s reviews and the reputation for each one.
+Continue with us through the rest of the series and learn about online business listings, the importance of monitoring business reviews, websites that work and more.

 Whether you have one business or are the representative for multiple, Advice Local is here to help!